May 19, 2023

 Annotation class, and you try to get those configuration attributes, they are resolved according to the Configuration Resolution lookup.

 Adobe provides the Configuration Manager to author (create or edit) parent CAConfigs directories for: Context Hub Segments, Content Fragment Models, Editable Templates and Cloud Configurations.
-Doing it this way results in a node structure with a default “settings” node specific for each of those variations.
-But there are cases when you want to create CAConfigs for Back End services that do not fall into the use cases or categories listed before, so you don’t need the whole default settings node structure.
+Doing it this way results in a node structure with a default "settings" node specific for each of those variations.
+However, there are cases when you want to create CAConfigs

 Here we are going to show you how to manage CAConfigs